dambrogia/docker-testing/readme.md

-# Docker Testing
+Preface:

 I had posted a stack overflow question and there seemed to be little documentation or explanation about how this separation of power works.
 I've decided to document this for future reference.

 [See my question here](https://stackoverflow.com/questions/46997791/containerizing-apache-mysql-and-php-with-docker)

+# Docker Testing

 This is a very small proof of concept for running a docker environment.

-This test environment contains the following containers:
+This test environment contains the following separate containers working together:
-- php:7.2-rc-fpm-alpine3.6
+- php:7.1-fpm-alpine
 - httpd:2.4-alpine
 - mysql:5.6